The Roles, Risks, and Stages of Personal Injury Trials

 Upon the case’s conclusion, the losing party can appeal to a higher court to review the lower court’s legal rulings.

 The appellate court reviews the trial court’s rulings.
-It is made up of a panel of judges who review the lower court’s case and decide whether the case must, as a matter of law, be affirmed, reversed, reversed in part, and remanded back to the trial court for retrial.
+It is made up of a panel of judges who review the lower court’s case and decide whether the case must, as a matter of law, be affirmed, reversed, reversed in part, or remanded back to the trial court for retrial.

 If the appellate court affirms the lower court’s judgment, the trial court’s verdict in the matter is affirmed, meaning the appeals court found no error of law, and therefore, the verdict stands.